Enquiry about object: 4872

 – scroll down to see further images –

-This collection of 145 crosses (yangat masqal) is notable because each cross has been well chosen for its patina, wear and clear age, but also because each cross is unique.
+This collection of 145 crosses (yangat masqal) – scroll down to see the full collection – is notable because each cross has been well chosen for its patina, wear and clear age, but also because each cross is unique.
 The collection provides a taxonomy of these crosses.
 It has been carefully assembled over decades and is almost certainly one of the single largest surveys of such crosses.

 Each is small – the larger ones are around 9cm in length – but the collection on total weighs more than two kilograms.

 Each cross was designed to be worn on a chain around the neck.
 Each is of silver and several appear to be gilded or plated with gold.
 Most are pierced and engraved and each has a loop at its top to allow suspension.
 Some are decorated with silver filigree.
 Others are solid cast and more plain in decoration.